 In 2000, I studied classical mosaic techniques with Luciana Notturni.
-I moved toward cut materials using classical hammer and hardie techniques.
-I focus on “al cavaletto” (easel) works and sculptural pieces rooted in geometry, nature, and esoterica.
-I pursue studies in midcentury modern mosaic, researching and writing, with a particular interest in women’s roles and the conservation of mosaic from the recent past.
+I moved toward cut materials using classical hammer and hardy techniques.
+I currently focus on “al cavaletto” (easel) works and sculptural pieces rooted in geometry, nature, and esoterica.
+I pursue studies in midcentury modern mosaic, researching and writing, with a particular interest in women’s roles and the preservation of mosaic from the recent past.
 Being a maker informs my writing with embodied subject knowledge that is often bypassed in art history texts.

-I prefer to work in direct method; undulating textures, so that light can reflect, enter and exit the materials.
+I prefer to work in direct method, setting right into the mortar bed.
+I create undulating textures, so that light can reflect, enter and exit the materials.
 I want the viewer to sense they are entering a little city or landscape, as if flying above.
-I’ve observed that viewers will often hold up their hands in front of my work, as if warming themselves by a fire.
-I appreciate this impulse.
-My intention is to create works that permeate and warm people’s souls.
+My intention is to create dynamic surfaces designed for intimate observation and deep reflection.